-By default, Windows automatically downloads the latest updates, drivers, and hotfixes, then schedules an install.
-Windows will try to automatically install the updates when the computer is idle and not actively in use.
+By default, Windows automatically downloads the latest updates, drivers, and hotfixes and then schedules an install.
+Windows will try to install the updates automatically when the computer is idle and not actively in use.

 Microsoft recommends these updates for Windows systems.
 They are released to fix issues, patch security vulnerabilities, and improve system stability and performance.

-However, some updates may cause Windows devices not to operate correctly and cause issues.
+However, some updates may cause Windows devices to malfunction and cause issues.
 Microsoft will typically notify users and provide a workaround to resolve these issues.

-While it’s not recommended to uninstall updates provided by Microsoft, in rear cases, the only solution to a problem introduced by Windows updates is to remove or uninstall them.
+While it’s not recommended to uninstall updates provided by Microsoft, in rare cases, the only solution to a problem introduced by Windows updates is to remove or uninstall them.

 Below is how to do that in Windows 11.